 With the Third Generation, Scarlett interfaces introduce a new, faster way of getting up and running, using the Scarlett Quick Start tool.
-All you need to do is power your Scarlett 18i8 using the mains adapter supplied, and connect its USB port to one on your computer.
+All you need to do is connect your Scarlett 8i6 to your computer.
 Once connected, you will see the device is recognised by your PC or Mac and the Quick Start tool will guide you through the process from there.

-IMPORTANT: The Scarlett 18i8 has a single USB 2.0 Type C port (on the rear panel): connect it to your computer using the USB cable provided.
-Note that Scarlett 18i8 is a USB 2.0 device, and thus the USB connection requires a USB 2.0+ compliant port on your computer.
+IMPORTANT: The Scarlett 8i6 has a single USB 2.0 Type C port (on the rear panel): connect it to your computer using the USB cable provided.
+Note that Scarlett 8i6 is a USB 2.0 device, and thus the USB connection requires a USB 2.0+ compliant port on your computer.